AshkanGoharfar/Crawler_for_alexa.com/README.md

 For more details about each site's data, you can find the site's name and site's information in the dataset and you can search alexa.com/siteinfo/SiteName link to understand each parameter and columns in the dataset.

 # How it's written
-This dataset was collected using the Beutiful soup and selenium library with chrome web driver to crawl alexa.com data with python language.
+This dataset was collected using the Beutiful soup and selenium library with chrome web driver to crawl alexa.com data using python language.

+# Acknowledgements**

+Provider:
+Ashkan Goharfar, {ashkan_goharfar}@aut.ac.ir,
+Department of Computer Engineering and Information Technology, Amirkabir University of Technology

+Citation Request:
+A. Risheh, A. Goharfar, and N. T. Javan, "Clustering Alexa Internet Data using Auto Encoder Network and Affinity Propagation," 2020 10th International Conference on Computer and Knowledge Engineering (ICCKE), Mashhad, Iran, 2020, pp. 437-443, doi: 10.1109/ICCKE50421.2020.9303705.

 # Inspiration